mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 >**Employee A**: You effectively are still getting the gift.
 You still receive compensation in stock awards.
 Cuts like this increase the value of Google's stock.
 You can sell your shares and buy any present you choose.
 >
->**Employee B**: If I told my wift that I wasn't buying her a Christmas gift, but it was okay because the money was available in our bank account to buy whatever present she wanted, that wouldn't go over well.
+>**Employee B**: If I told my wife that I wasn't buying her a Christmas gift, but she could use the money in our shared bank account to buy whatever she wanted, that wouldn't go over well.
 >
 >**Employee A**: You're in a *business relationship* with Google.
-If you're disappointed that Google isn't "romancing" you enough as an employee, you have a misguided notion of the relationship.
+If you're disappointed that Google isn't "romancing" you with gifts akin to those you buy your wife, you have a misguided notion of the relationship.

 Google does a lot to build a sense of community in employees.
 To make us feel that we're not just employees, but that we *are* Google.

-This conversation made me realize that I'm *not* Google.
+That conversation made me realize that I'm *not* Google.
 I provide Google a service for which I am paid money.

-I know it sounds really obvious, but it was a huge realization for me.
-There were all these things I did because I thought, "This isn't good for me, but it's the right thing for Google."

-I imagined that instead of drawing a salary from Google, I was paid by the hour.
-And they said to me, "We won't pay you for the time you spend fixing bugs, but it's good for Google if you fix bugs, so can you please fix bugs?"
+If Google and I have a business relationship that exists to serve each side's interests, why was I spending time on all these tasks that served Google's interests but couldn't get me promoted?

 # Optimizing for promotion

+The timing was also right.
+Through some weird horse-trading, my team ended up with some .
+I know, I'll do a from-scratch rewrite!

 There were two bright interns on my team who wanted to integrate their summer project with my my work.
 No, absolutely not.